triton-inference-server/server/docs/client.rst

 Ubuntu 16.04 / Ubuntu 18.04
 ...........................

+For Ubuntu, the dependencies and how to install them can be found in Dockerfile.client.
+Also note that the dependency name may be different depending on the version of the system.

 To build on Ubuntu, change to the build/ directory and run the following to configure and build::